worktheclock/replit.github.io/Teams/SimpleAutograding-java.md

 ![](/images/teamsForEducation/simple-autograding-java/07-publish-project.png)

 Now slide the button across to 'published' and your students can access the project.
-They will also get a notification in Repl.it that a new project has been published, and you will similarly see a notification once they fork and submit.
+They will also get a notification in Repl.it that a new project has been published, and you will similarly see a notification once they start and submit.

 ![](/images/teamsForEducation/simple-autograding-java/08-edit-project-to-published.png)